 Risk professionals who did not heed CreditRiskMonitor and strikingly low daily FRISK® scores for Weatherford International plc failed to see it's true bankruptcy potential.

-The FRISK® score provides our subscribers an advanced warning system for public company financial distress, predicting bankruptcy risk 12 months out.
+The FRISK® score provides our subscribers with an advanced warning system for public company financial distress, predicting bankruptcy risk 12 months out.
 Since the FRISK® score leverages the information provided by four key metrics – stock market capitalization and volatility, financial ratios, bond agency ratings and crowdsourced CreditRiskMonitor subscriber usage data – it is able to identify that public company risk with 96% accuracy.

 For Weatherford, we saw danger for more than a year: